Cerro do Inhacurutum

 Cerro do Inhacurutum is a 304.15 meters high hill as measured from sea level; and 176.20 meters high from a local GPS measurement; latitude: 28° 01′ 50″, longitude: 55° 03′ 06″.
 The name Inhacurutum is of Guarani language origin.
 The hill is located in the municipality of Roque Gonzales, in the northwest of the state of Rio Grande do Sul, Brazil.
+It is approximately 734 meters high at sea level and 176 meters high at the site, being the highest point in the municipality.

 Historical reference

 Guarani Indian chief, cacique Nheçu (Note: spelled Ñezú in Spanish; with alternative graphic representations of this name both in Spanish and in Portuguese) commanded resistance to the first European colonizing incursions in what is today's southernmost state of Brazil, Rio Grande do Sul from this place; especially because of the privileged natural visual advantage that it offers.

 Traditionally most historians have treated the events regarding this aspect of the colonization of the region as a separate chapter of the history of Rio Grande do Sul, however this is changing.

 From this centrally located operations' base cacique Nheçu supposedly ordered the assassination of Jesuit priests Roque González de Santa Cruz, Afonso Rodrigues, and Juan del Castillo in 1628 when they were killed.
 Today these three Jesuits are considered martyrs by the Catholic Church and are venerated throughout the region as such.